IBT-learning/full-stack-software-engineering-nov-2024/0-getting-ready/install-these.md

 ### Install Node.js using Homebrew

-1. Open a Terminal.app window and type the following, followed by <kbd>Return</kbd>
+1. Open a Terminal.server window and type the following, followed by <kbd>Return</kbd>

         brew install node